UWB-Adv-Data-Vis/First-Rmd-Git/Instructions.md

 knitr::opts_chunk$set(echo = TRUE)
 require('tidyverse')
 ```
-- Change the `avgmpg` code chunk so it shows miles per gallon for city driving instead of the highway so it matches the code below, save the file, and then commit with the message "Converted the bar plot of mpg to city averages."
+- Change the `avgmpg` code chunk so it shows miles per gallon for city driving instead of the highway so it matches the code below, save the file, and then commit with a message like "Converted the bar plot of mpg to city averages."

 ```{r avgmpg}
 avgmpgdata <- mpg %>%